What Is Single Origin Coffee?

 Why Drink Single Origin Coffee?

 You should drink and invest in single origin coffee because it is both ethical and profitable.
 Drinking single origin coffee supports small producers operating sustainable and ethical coffee bean farms.
 Additionally, coffee lovers who want to expand their palette and experience unexpected flavors will pay extra to enjoy a cup of single origin coffee.

 For the modern, values-driven consumer, drinking single origin coffee isn’t just about flavor, it’s about environmental and social awareness.
-Build brand loyalty by offering single source coffee.
+Build brand loyalty when opening a coffee shop by offering single source coffee.